ausazh/Proto-Azxish/old docs/evolution direction.md

             - metathesise first final to onset (creating a new onset cluster, which will then be resolved)
               - ás-zad > sá-zad; áv-fad > vá-fad
               - káx-gá-se > \*kxá-gá-se; nás-zá-se > \*nsá-zá-se
+            - Note that this doesn't include geminated consonants!
     - Length and Final Consonants
       - Long vowels will require voiced or nil finals, short vowels will require voiceless finals
       - In addition, voicing assimilation will occur